Thinking about Evolution & Economics and Some Notes on the Natural Selection of Ideas

 'votes' and influence.
 Synergies of specialisation & scale from cooperative deals grow

-Sure parasites & predators have a go but find it hard to cope with real synergies detailed in audited double entry booking keeping.
+Short term, for sure, parasites & predators have a go but find it hard to cope with real synergies detailed in audited double entry booking keeping.
+There is no free lunch.

 In 2008 the powers that be taxed, wasted & printed monopoly money and Banks were bailed out as Balance Sheets refused to balance in a flood of lethal debt.